Swanbourne, Western Australia

 Swanbourne is a western coastal suburb of Perth, Western Australia, located within the City of Nedlands.
 It is an affluent, upper middle class residential area with older Federation style homes, many being renovated.
 The suburb was established in the late 19th century.
 New housing estates have been built recently through the redevelopment of areas such as the Swanbourne Senior High School, Swanbourne Primary School and Lakeway Drive-In Cinema sites.

 History

-Swanbourne was initially called "Osborne", and was renamed in 1921.
+Swanbourne was initially called Osborne, and was renamed in 1921.
 The renaming was done in order for the suburb to not be confused with Osborne Park, another suburb in Perth, and after an individual died following an ambulance being sent to the wrong location.

-Swanbourne was named for Swanbourne House, in Swanbourne, Buckinghamshire, the family seat of Sir Thomas Fremantle (later Baron Cottesloe), a prominent Conservative politician, and his brother, Sir Charles Fremantle, for whom the city of Fremantle was named.
+Swanbourne was named for Swanbourne House, in Swanbourne, Buckinghamshire, the family seat of Thomas Fremantle, a prominent Conservative politician, and his brother, Charles Fremantle, for whom the city of Fremantle was named.

 Geography and population

 Swanbourne is bounded by the Swanbourne Rifle Range and Cottesloe Golf Club to the north, Lake Claremont and Stirling Road to the east, the Fremantle railway line and North Street to the south, and the Indian Ocean to the west.

 At the 2016 Australian census, Swanbourne had a population of 4,059 people.
 69.6% of people were born in Australia.
 The next most common countries of birth was England at 7.5%.
 87.0% of people spoke only English at home.
 The most common responses for religion were "no religion" 37.4%, Anglican 20.9% and Catholic 19.1%.

 There were 1,320 occupied private dwellings in Swanbourne.
 78.7% of these were separate houses and 13.0% were semi-detached.
 Swanbourne is a high income suburb with a median family income of $3,564, compared to $1,910 for Western Australia and $1,734 for Australia.
 8.8% of employed residents worked in defence.